ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/sleep.md

 ###### Sleep

-The core system clock is disabled, you can use both the low and high frequency clocks and RAM is retained.
+The core system clock is disabled.
+You can use both the low- and high-frequency clocks and retain RAM.

-1. Wake-up sources - any interrupt must wake up the MCU.
+1. Wake-up sources - Any interrupt must wake up the MCU.
-1. Latency - MCU must wake up within 10 us.
+1. Latency - The MCU must wake up within 10 us.

 ###### Deep sleep

 The core system clock is disabled.
-Only the low frequency clocks can be enabled and RAM is retained.
+You can only the low-frequency clocks and retain RAM.

-1. Wake-up sources - either RTC, low power ticker or GPIO must wake up the MCU.
+1. Wake-up sources - RTC, low power ticker or GPIO must wake up the MCU.
-1. Latency - MCU must wake up within 10 ms.
+1. Latency - The MCU must wake up within 10 ms.

 #### Dependencies